ichthyoid/garden/content/quotes.md

 "I'm losing to a swiftie bird" - me

-"break beds, not infracture" - ryan
+"break beds, not infrastructure" - ryan

 "a second tab has hit the ram" - ryan